Altinn/altinn-studio/src/studio/src/designer/frontend/packages/schema-model/README.md

 #### Performance issues on large models

 Since we changed from a map to an array to hold the internal model performance is actually an issue.
 We need to create some sort of index to improve this.
+This problem will however just hit VERY large models with thousands of nodes.
+Mainly created by converting old SERES models to JSON-schemas without any form for simplification.

+#### Limit exposed exports from this package

+Not a big issue, but at some point we should just expose what is actually used and try to limit this for a cleaner surface between these very interconnected models.